-Contributions: Unconditional contributions are recognized as revenue when received or promised and are recorded net of any current year allowance or discount activity.
+Contributions: Unconditional contributions are recognized as revenue when received or promised and are recorded net of any current period allowance or discount activity.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
 Conditional gifts received prior to the satisfaction of conditions are recorded as refundable advances.
+There were no conditional contributions awarded, but not received at June 30, 2024.
 The Organization reports gifts of cash and other assets as donor restricted support if they are received or promised with donor stipulations that limit the use of the donated assets to the Organization's programs or to a future year.
 When a donor restriction expires, that is, when a purpose restriction is accomplished or time restriction has elapsed, donor restricted net assets are reclassified to net assets without donor restrictions and reported in the accompanying statement of activities as net assets released from restrictions.